taneshadeshaw/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only where needed.

+# 2023-12-19
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your code and your workflow, you will find it easier to troubleshoot and make improvements.

+Remember to take breaks and avoid multitasking, as this can lead to distractions and decreased efficiency.
+Use version control, like Git, to keep track of your changes and collaborate with others.
+Always keep learning and staying up-to-date with the latest programming languages and tools.
+Finally, don't be afraid to ask for help or search for resources online when you run into a problem.
+There is always someone willing to share their knowledge and experience.